notes-for-computer-science/discrete-math/content/set-card-inf.md

 >
 > In fact, as newcomers (or not) to programming, you might wonder: Can my compiler/runtime environment ever look at my code and tell me it will loop forever, and then I can go fix it.
 The answer is **nope**.
 To be clear, it might be able to spot certain patterns and warn you, but there isn't a perfect algorithm that has 100% accuracy on this.
 We'll see this at the end of the notes.

+>[!Disclaimer]
+> The following notes are not meant to be a formal foray into set theory and the cardinals.
+So we will be glossing over a lot of details (for convenience) and taking a lot of very hardcore theorems for granted.
+> So to be clear we're restricting ourselves to certain statements we want to make.
+And the focus of these notes is to just give intuition on higher level ideas about stuff between sets.

 ## Let's begin!
 Our starting point is picking up where we let off with functions.
 So recall: